 Exercise increases systolic blood pressure.
-Systolic blood pressure is a measure of blood vessel pressure when your heart beats.
+Systolic blood pressure measures blood vessel pressure when your heart beats.

-Diastolic blood pressure, which is a measure of the pressure in the blood vessels between heartbeats, shouldn’t change significantly during exercise.
+Diastolic blood pressure measures the pressure in the blood vessels between heartbeats.
+It shouldn’t change significantly during exercise.
 If it does, consult your doctor.

 It’s difficult to say conclusively what blood pressure readings are considered healthy after exercise, as blood pressure varies from person to person.
 Normal levels for one person might be a sign of a problem for another person.

-In general, though, high blood pressure after exercise includes any reading greater than 140/90 mm Hg.
+In general, though, high blood pressure after a resting period of up to two hours following exercise includes any reading greater than 140/90 mm Hg.
 Low blood pressure after exercise includes any reading lower than 90/60 mm Hg.

 Your heart starts to pump harder and faster to circulate blood to deliver oxygen to your muscles.
 As a result, systolic blood pressure rises.